Range-bound trading in sugar

-Panasonic’s Lumix DC-G9L is a powerful camera loaded with advanced features and futuristic functionality
+Can’t afford a top-end phone?
+The ‘Fan Edition’ has some advanced features at a better price

-Sugar prices ruled steady on Monday despite improved festival demand.
-Enough stocks – inventories at the Vashi wholesale market amid mills selling pressure kept activities need-based at mill level.
+Sugar market ruled steady on Thursday except prices for S-grade which declined by ₹5-10 a quintal.
+Despite improved festival demand, enough stocks with traders kept the activities need-based at mill level.

-At Vashi, prices remained range bound as per quality.
-Naka rates were unchanged on sufficient quota for the month and continuous supply from mills.
-At Vashi arrivals – local dispatches improved slightly on festival demand.
-Sentiment remained steady, said sources.
+Activities at the Vashi wholesale market improved due to Navratri festival but prices remained range bound.
+Naka and mill tender rates were unchanged.

-Arrivals were about 38 – 40 truck loads (Each of 10 tonnes) and local dispatches were at same level.
-At Vashi inventory was about 105 – 110 truck loads.
-Freight rates were stable at ₹80 – 100 per bag.
+Arrivals at Vashi were about 39 – 40 truck loads (of 10 tonnes each) and local dispatches were at 40-42 truck loads.
+Inventory at Vashi was about 105 – 110 truck loads.
+Freight rates were stable at ₹80 –100 per bag.

 Assessing the risks inherent to mutual fund investments is proving to be a tough challenge for investors.